raspberrypilearning/editor-dont-collide/en/step_6.md

 Currently, the obstacle disappears off the bottom of the screen, because its `obstacle_y` position becomes larger than the screen size.

 Use the modulo (%) operator to divide the y position by the screen size and give you the **remainder**.
-This make the obstacle wrap around!
+This makes the obstacle reappear at the top!

 <div class="c-project-code">
 --- code ---